Windower/packages/party_time/README.md

 * 3: (w)hitelist invite|request (a)dd|(r)emove [names] - add ore remove player from you auto accept whitelist.
 * 4: (b)lacklist invite|request (a)dd|(r)emove [names] - add ore remove player from you auto decline blacklist.

-* 5: ui_enable on|off - Turn on or off the invite and request pop-up dialogs. `defualt: on`
+* 5: ui_enable on|off - Turn on or off the invite and request pop-up dialogs. `default: on`
-* 6: auto_accept on|off - Turn on or off the auto accept invite and request function. `defualt: on`
+* 6: auto_accept on|off - Turn on or off the auto accept invite and request function. `default: on`
-* 7: auto_decline on|off - Turn on or off the auto decline invite and request function. `defualt: off`
+* 7: auto_decline on|off - Turn on or off the auto decline invite and request function. `default: off`

 ----